 The skin is affected in about 20% of sarcoidosis patients.
 Skin sarcoidosis is usually marked by small, raised patches on the face.
 Occasionally, the patches are purplish in color and larger.
 Patches can also appear on limbs, face, and buttocks.

 Occasionally (1%-5%), sarcoidosis can lead to nervous system problems.
 For example, sarcoid granulomas can appear in the brain, spinal cord, and facial and optic nerves.
 Facial paralysis and other symptoms of nerve damage call for prompt treatment with medications such as high doses of cortisone (see below).
+Rarely, the heart may be involved in sarcoidosis, which can be a serious problem.
 Also, people with sarcoidosis can have depression that is unrelated to the activity of the disease and is felt to be, in part, because of a misdirected immune system.

 Symptoms can appear suddenly and then disappear.
 Sometimes, however, they can continue over a lifetime.

 Sarcoidosis - Describe Your Experience Question: Please describe your experience with sarcoidosis.